 What are VCTs?

-Venture Capital Trusts (VCTs) were introduced by the Government in legislation dating back to 1995 offering investors a series of attractive tax benefits in return for taking the additional risks involved in investing in earlier-stage businesses.
-The legislation has evolved over time.
-Currently the principal tax reliefs to investors are: income tax relief to the value of 30% of your investment, subject to a limit of £200,000 per tax year; and the ability of VCTs to pay tax free dividends.
-VCTs are investment companies listed in their own right on the main market of the London Stock Exchange with independent directors whose objective is to protect the interests of the VCT investors.
+Venture Capital Trusts (VCTs) were introduced by the Government in 1995 and were designed to encourage investment in early-stage companies by offering attractive tax benefits in return for the additional risks involved.
+The legislation has changed over the years, but at present the main tax reliefs available are as follows: income tax relief of 30% on subscriptions for new shares up to a value of £200,000 in each tax year, providing that the investment is held for five years; tax free dividends; and a capital gains exemption on disposal.
+VCTs are broadly similar to investment trusts and are listed on the Main Market of the London Stock Exchange, with independent Directors whose responsibility is to protect the interests of the shareholders in the VCT.

-Overview of how the tax reliefs work for VCT investors:
+Overview of the tax reliefs available for VCT investors

-- Income tax relief can be claimed to the value of 30% of your investment subject to a VCT investment limit of £200,000 per tax year.
-This can be used to the extent that you have an income tax liability, or have paid income tax during the tax year in which the investment is made.
+- Income tax relief can be claimed to the value of 30% of your investment subject to a VCT investment limit of £200,000 in each tax year, which can be set against any income tax liability that is due, whether at the lower, basic, higher or additional tax rate.

-- To illustrate the potential value to investors: assuming that you are able to claim 30% income tax relief on your investment, and that you paid the full 5% offer costs, a 5% dividend equates to a 6.8% yield on net investment, and a 6% dividend equates to an 8.1% yield on net investment.
+- As an illustration of the effect of the tax reliefs available, and assuming that you are able to claim 30% income tax relief on your investment and that you paid the full 3% offer costs, a 5% dividend yield equates to a 6.9% yield on net investment, and a 6% dividend yield equates to an 8.3% yield on net investment.

-In order to maintain their tax status VCTs must meet a number of conditions.
-Many of these are similar to those for Investment Trusts.
-The test which is unique to VCTs is that within three years of raising funds, and at all times thereafter, a VCT must ensure that 70% of its investments (by value recorded at cost, or last price paid per share) are held in qualifying investments.
+VCT funds receive special tax benefits because of their role in supporting the UK economy, but they must meet a number of conditions, many of which are similar to those for Investment Trusts.
+The main test unique to VCTs is that within three years of raising funds, and at all times thereafter, a VCT must ensure that 70% of its investments (by value recorded at cost, or last price paid per share) are 'qualifying holdings', that is shares or securities in companies which meet the conditions of the VCT scheme.

-The rules for what constitutes qualifying investments are complex, and have been subject to many changes over the years.
-It is important to note that older VCTs, including the Amati VCTs, benefit from being able to maintain pools of money raised under older sets of rules, which allow them to continue to make new qualifying investments based on these older rules, where it is advantageous to do so.
+The rules governing qualifying holdings are complex and have been subject to many changes over the years.
+Funds raised through share issues during different periods are be subject to slightly different rules governing qualifying holdings.
+In this context it is worth noting that older VCTs, including the Amati VCTs, may benefit from being able to maintain pools of money which were raised under older sets of rules, and which allow them to continue to make new qualifying investments under those older rules, where it is advantageous to do so.

-- It must be carrying out a qualifying trade.
-Examples of excluded trades include: dealing in land; financial activities; leasing assets; farming or forestry; hotels; shipbuilding; producing coal or steel; generating electricity which attracts a Feed-in-Tariff.
+- It must be carrying out a qualifying trade, which for the purposes of the legislation excludes the following: dealing in land; financial activities; leasing assets; farming or forestry; hotels; shipbuilding; producing coal and steel; generating electricity.

 - Its gross assets must not exceed £15m prior to the investment, and £16m afterwards.